mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Even just picking through the ruins of their ancient cities might yield a wealth of information.

-There are of course those who claim the Temple- builders have already been found and that information has been suppressed.
+There are of course those who claim the Temple-builders have already been found and that information has been suppressed.
 Suggested motives range from simple greed to a noble desire to prevent a gold-rush of ill-equipped explorers keen to get in on the action.